Phazzie/AUTOQLIQ/README.md

-# AUTOCLICK Application
+# AutoQliq

 ## Overview

-AUTOCLICK is a Python-based desktop application designed to automate web tasks using Selenium and Tkinter.
-The application follows SOLID, DRY, and YAGNI principles to ensure a robust and maintainable codebase.
-The core functionality is driven by external JSON configuration files for workflows and credentials.
+AutoQliq is a Python-based desktop application designed to automate web tasks using Selenium/Playwright and Tkinter.
+The application follows SOLID, DRY, KISS, and TDD principles to ensure a robust and maintainable codebase.
+The core functionality is driven by external JSON configuration files for workflows and credentials, with support for both file system and database storage.

 ## Project Structure